balintfodor/CarND-PID-Control-Project/README.md

 }
 ```

-The absolute error (**fabs(cte)**) is small if the car is on track and starts to grow when the car starts to leave the center of the track. **Cte** is a signed value indicating the side the car started to leave the track on.
+The absolute error (**fabs(cte)**) is small if the car is on track and starts to increase when the car starts to leave the center of the track.

-The **P** term tries to directly compensate the error by steering to the oposite direction the absolute error grows.
+The **P** term tries to directly compensate for the error by steering to the opposite direction to the absolute error increases.
 The magnitude of the compensation is proportional to the error value.
-Using only the P term to control the car can be seen in the following gif:
+Using only the **P** term:

 ![](assets/only_p.gif)

 As the speed increases the amplitude of the oscillation grows.
 The higher the absolute error the stronger it tries to compensate with steering.
-Also, the drove distance between two control timestamps (subsequent calls of PID::UpdateError) is also increasing (with the speed) and the overshoothing in the error grows too, ending in an unstable car.
+Also, the driven distance between two control timestamps (subsequent calls of PID::UpdateError) is also increasing (with the speed) and the overshooting in the error grows too, resulting in an unstable car.

-The **D** component is for short term compensations.
+The **D** component is for short-term compensations.
 It reacts on the derivative of the error.
 So a huge change in the error will cause a rather large compensation.
-On the long term though, using only the **D** component can end up in a growing offset.
+In the long term though, using only the **D** component can end up in an increasing offset.

 ![](assets/only_d.gif)

 Component **I** acts in the long term.
 It uses the cumulative error to steer the car back on track.
 Its effect is somewhat delayed since it takes time to integrate enough amount of error to react on.
-So, using only the **I** term will not give quick reactions.
+So, using only the **I** term will not give a quick response.

 ![](assets/only_i.gif)

 ## Parameter Tuning

-I used manual parameter tuning following the heuristics from [https://courses.cs.washington.edu/courses/csep567/10wi/lectures/Lecture9.pdf]()
+I used manual parameter tuning, following the heuristics from [https://courses.cs.washington.edu/courses/csep567/10wi/lectures/Lecture9.pdf]()

 ## Additional Tweaks